-Read about what happens after a safeguarding concern is reported.
+Read about what happens if you report a concern about an adult to us.

 What is adult safeguarding